XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling-scaling.md

 A pod can be evicted due to many reasons.
 All from priority classes to memory starvation on the nodes, you can find an excellent blog about it at [https://sysdig.com/blog/kubernetes-pod-evicted](https://sysdig.com/blog/kubernetes-pod-evicted).

-## Specific workload on node type example
+## Specific workload on node pool types example

-As mentioned earlier there are a number of ways scheduling workloads on different node.
+As mentioned earlier there are a number of ways scheduling workloads on different node pools.
-To make it a easier lets provide an example.
+To make it a easier to understand lets provide an example.

 If you want to have a batch job running on a specific node type and only your pod running on that specific node you need to set a node taint, this is done by your Kubernetes Admin.
+In this example the node taint is `key=batch, value="true"`.

-To use this node you will need to add a `toleration` to your pod.
+To schedule your pod on this node you will need to add a `toleration` to your pod.

 ```.yaml
 apiVersion: v1